matbryan52/microscopy-images-qem/slides.md

 Diagrams were drawn with [Excalidraw](https://excalidraw.com/).

-The source, figures and code for this presentation are on Github: [matbryan52/microscopy-images-qem](https://github.com/matbryan52/microscopy-images-qem). (*No guarantees!*)
+The source, figures and code for everything is on Github: [matbryan52/microscopy-images-qem](https://github.com/matbryan52/microscopy-images-qem).

 ---